HarryJacks/todos-aws-serverless-example/README.md

 2. Change all references of `http` in here: `/home/harry/projects/aws-serverless-example/todos-example/node_modules/dynamodb-localhost/dynamodb/installer.js` to be `https`.

-3. Then you should be able to install the DynamoDB local dependency.
+3. Then you should be able to successfully run `npx sls dynamodb install`.

+4. You will also need to install the Java Rumtime > v6.
+I used: `sudo apt install openjdk-11-jre-headless`.